 Once there, you are a captive audience so the rates will usually be dreadful.
 And pay for it with notes – using your debit or credit card can be expensive.

-On the high street, Marks & Spencer and the Post Office can be very competitive, or your own bank may also change currency.
+On the high street, look at Post Office and some high street retailers can be very competitive, or your own bank may also change currency.

 Remember, you can haggle.
 If you do not like the rate offered – and you know it is better somewhere else – say so and see if they will do you a deal.

 There will usually be a better rate for buying more currency than you want or need.
 So try to get that rate for the amount you want.

 Closed currency countries

 When you are travelling to some countries, you cannot buy their currency in the UK before travelling.
 In those cases, take sterling with you and change it when you arrive, but convert as little as you need.
 The airport will probably be an expensive place to buy it, but you may have no choice.

 Seven mistakes to avoid when spending money abroad

 If you have cash left over at the end of your trip, try to spend it – perhaps paying your hotel bill partly in cash and the rest on a card.
 If you do bring some foreign currency back to the UK, do not convert it back to pounds unless you can guarantee you will never need that currency again.
 The margin between the buying and selling rate is wide.
 Keep it in a drawer and take it out next time you visit, especially with euros as you can use them in more than 20 countries.